setonwebber/setonwebber/README.md

 ## HELLO I'M /setonwebber!

-I am a 21-year-old student currently studying a Bachelor in Computer Science, with a major in Software Engineering.
+I am a 22-year-old student currently studying a Bachelor in Computer Science, with a major in Software Engineering.
-I am proficient in several programming languages, including Python, C, Ruby, HTML, and SQL.